Delphi method: History

 The name Delphi derives from the Oracle of Delphi, although the authors of the method were unhappy with the oracular connotation of the name, "smacking a little of the occult".
 The Delphi method assumes that group judgments are more valid than individual judgments.

 The Delphi method was developed at the beginning of the Cold War to forecast the impact of technology on warfare.
-In 1944, General Henry H. Arnold ordered the creation of the report for the U.S. Army Air Corps on the future technological capabilities that might be used by the military.
+In 1944, General Henry H. Arnold ordered the creation of a report for the U.S. Army Air Corps on the future technological capabilities that might be used by the military.

-Different approaches were tried, but the shortcomings of traditional forecasting methods, such as theoretical approach, quantitative models or trend extrapolation, quickly became apparent in areas where precise scientific laws have not been established yet.
-To combat these shortcomings, the Delphi method was developed by Project RAND during the 1950-1960s (1959) by Olaf Helmer, Norman Dalkey, and Nicholas Rescher.
+Different approaches were tried, but the shortcomings of traditional forecasting methods, such as theoretical approach, quantitative models or trend extrapolation, quickly became apparent in areas where precise scientific laws had not been established yet.
+To combat these shortcomings, the Delphi method was developed at Project RAND by Olaf Helmer, Norman Dalkey, and Nicholas Rescher.
 It has been used ever since, together with various modifications and reformulations, such as the Imen-Delphi procedure.

 Experts were asked to give their opinion on the probability, frequency, and intensity of possible enemy attacks.
 Other experts could anonymously give feedback.
 This process was repeated several times until a consensus emerged.

 In 2021, a cross-disciplinary study by Beiderbeck et al. focused on new directions and advancements of the Delphi method, including Real-time Delphi formats.
 The authors provide a methodological toolbox for designing Delphi surveys including among others sentiment analyses of the field of psychology.